danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 function setup() {
  //something here
  for (let i=0; i<=min_tofu; i++) {
-   tofu[i] = new Tofu(floor(random(3,10)), 30, floor(random(height_limit+20,height_limit+115)), floor(random(30,35))); //create/construct a new object instance
+   tofu[i] = new Tofu(30); //create/construct a new object instance
  }
 }
 ```
 The above shows that the program will start off with 5 Tofus (which is also the minimum requirement of the game).
-5 Tofus are created through a for-loop with various properties that are defined earlier in the pseudo class: speed, xpos, ypos, size.
-For this example, each of the property is generated from a random number range except the x position (xpos) as 30, which means the initial 5 Tofus are all started at 30 pixel on x coordinate.
+5 Tofus are created through a for-loop with the specific properties (in this case is the x position with the data value 30) that are defined earlier in the class: Tofu.
+The initial 5 tofus are all started at 30 pixel on x coordinate, they have different properties (refer to step 2 above).

 Specifically, we now look at the most important line here:
-`tofu[i] = new Tofu(speed, xpos, ypos, size);`
+`tofu[i] = new Tofu(30);`

 - tofu[i] refers to the new object instance and it starts with the index 0.
-- new Tofu() refers to the action of creating the new object through passing the values into the class Tofu.
+- new Tofu() refers to the action of creating the new object through passing the data value(s) into the class Tofu.

 **(Step 5) Display**: How you want to display and present them over time?